 That’s the crux of the problem with grammar.
-Just as people know whether you are talking about one alumnus, or many alumni, based on the context of the conversation, so too can people work out what you mean when you turn a phrase into a hastag, or drop the vowels in a word to fit it into a text message.
-Language evolves based on how we use it – the context in, and the medium by, which it is delivered.
-We romanticise ‘Olde English’, with its ‘ye’ and ‘thou’ and ‘forsooth’ but we forget that these have turned in the much more user-friendly ‘the’ and ‘you’ and… actually yea I have no idea what ‘forsooth’ means…
+Just as people know whether you are talking about one alumnus, or many alumni, based on the context of the conversation, so too can people work out what you mean when you turn a phrase into a hashtag, or drop the vowels in a word to fit it into a text message.
+Language evolves based on how we use it — the context in, and the medium by, which it is delivered.
+We romanticise ‘Olde English’, with its ‘ye’ and ‘thou’ and ‘forsooth’ but we forget that these have turned in the much more user-friendly ‘the’ and ‘you’ and… whatever ‘forsooth’ became…

-Yet that is how language is evolving.
-This isn’t an essay I’m writing, its a blog post; a semi-stream of consciousness born of an idea I had watching a video.
-Language – particularly the written word – is bound by grammar because we can reflect on it and keep it for posterity.
+Language is constantly evolving.
+I’m not writing an essay here, its a blog post; a semi-stream of consciousness born of an idea I had watching a video.
+Language — particularly the written word — is bound by grammar because we can reflect on it and keep it for posterity.
 Just as you want your graduation photos to look perfect because they are going to be kept for a very long time, so too does one want to have the written word enshrined in a format that stands the test of time.
-Texting, and tweeting, and even – sadly – blogging, are all forms of communication with an inherently short lifespan.
+Texting, and tweeting, and even — sadly — blogging, are all forms of communication with an inherently short lifespan.
 It isn’t the drafting of a piece of legislation, or the work of a great literary artist.
 It’s not meant to stand the test of time, but rather capture a moment of it.

 One doesn’t care (unless one is particularly pedantic) if someone trips up in a speech and refers to a single graduate of an institution as ‘an alumni’ because in the spoken word the overall message is what lingers in the mind, not the delivery.